Open Now — 24/7 Plumbing

 Natural gas is a fossil fuel formed from the remains of plants and animals that lived millions of years ago.
 It primarily comprises methane, a simple hydrocarbon, but also contains small amounts of other gases such as ethane, propane, butane, and nitrogen.

-As a highly versatile source of energy, it is used for heating, electricity generation, and as a fuel for vehicles.
-It is considered a cleaner-burning alternative to other fossil fuels, emitting less carbon dioxide when combusted.
+It’s a highly versatile energy source, used for heating, electricity generation, and fueling vehicles.
+It’s seen as a cleaner-burning alternative to other fossil fuels, emitting less carbon dioxide.

 Liquefied natural gas is extracted from underground rock formations or associated with other hydrocarbon reservoirs and transported via a vast network of pipelines to homes, power plants, and businesses.
 Its convenience and relatively lower emissions profile have made it a staple energy source in modern society.